barbarer/py4e-int/_sources/functions/pogil.rst

 --------------------------------------------------------

 **Learning Objectives**

 Students will know and be able to do the following.

 *Content Objectives:*

-* Recognize a function definition, function header, function body, and function call in a program
+* Recognize a function definition, function header, function body, function name, and function call in a program
 * Use if/else statements in a function
 * Explain programs that use the same function multiple times